-Proposal Deadline : Completed proposals should be sent electronically to Susan Carlson and one copy brought to the Center for Integrative Studies office in Tomson Hall 283 by February 28, 2014.
-Please notify the CIS (email@example.com) of your intent to apply early in the process of putting together an application.
+Proposal Deadline : Completed proposals should be sent electronically to Susan Carlson (email@example.com) by April 30, 2014.
+Please notify the CIS (firstname.lastname@example.org) of your intent to apply early in the process of putting together an application.

 The Award : One or more awards of up to $3000 are made each year.